WORK

 2022

-[ NICHE RESIDENTIAL HOUSING / SECOND FAMILY HOME. ]
+[ NICHE RESIDENTIAL DWELLING / SECOND FAMILY HOME. ]

 This home based on the Southern Coast of England demonstrates the need for well-considered design situated within an Area of Outstanding Natural Beauty.
 In this instance, it was critical to respect its beautiful surroundings and choose finishes that both complimented and not taking away from the site.
 Horizontal natural timber cladding and slate tiled roof results in a soft looking New-England style home.